ANITAPATIL2814/Student-Management-System/README.md

 **Introduction**

 Welcome to the Student Management System Project!
-This project aims to provide Student information, Staff information as well as Hod information
+This project aims to provide Student information, Staff information as well as Hod information.This project provides a login page with various authentication features.

 ## Technologies Used
 - Django